 PlaneWave CDK1000 installed in Utah for astrophotography and outreach education.

-One of the many uses of our telescope systems in astronomy is citizen science.
+One of the many uses of our telescope systems in astronomy is citizens science.
 A great deal of users contribute to collecting data for actual science and also their data published in scientific papers.
 To do serious scientific data collection you need telescopes that can operate remotely and/or robotically and can work at great cadence collecting data night after night without having mechanical or optical issues.
-Groups like the Society for Astronomical Sciences (SAS), American Association for Variable Star Observers (AAVSO), The Astronomical League’s Citizens Science Programs, and Institute for Student Astronomical Research (INSTAR) all are actively involved in promoting citizen science projects through meetings, conferences, and actual data collection and processing.
+Groups like the Society for Astronomical Sciences (SAS), American Association for Variable Star Observers (AAVSO), The Astronomical League’s Citizens Science Programs, and Institute for Student Astronomical Research (INSTAR) all are actively involved in promoting citizens science projects through meetings, conferences, and actual data collection and processing.
 Publications like Sky and Telescope Magazine and Astronomy magazine are also promoters of citizens science and a wealth of information and articles in the field.